 From the first film: were you expecting a Stinger?...or credits at all, for that matter?

-Prequel: Paranormal Activity 2 is actually this instead of a sequel, as many believed; Katie even drops a Red Herring early on when she says that "Micah couldn't be here."
+Prequel: Paranormal Activity 2 is actually this instead of a sequel, as many believed; Katie even drops a Red Herring early on when she says that "Micah wasn't up for hanging out today".
 Every night-time event takes place before the first movie, except for the last five minutes of the film.

 The third movie takes place eighteen years before the first two.

-Red Herring: There are several references in the first film to a creepy demonologist that never actually appears in the movie.
+Red Herring: There are several references in the first film to a demonologist named Dr. Johan Averies who never actually appears in the movie, mostly thanks to Micah.

 With the greater understanding of what the demon wants following the second film, the entire what-happened-to-Diane subplot of the first film is implied to be more-or-less a fakeout by the demon.